open-telemetry/opentelemetry-java-instrumentation/docs/contributing/repository-settings.md

 ### `dependabot/**/*` and `opentelemetrybot/**/*`

-* Require status checks to pass before merging: unchecked
+* Require status checks to pass before merging: UNCHECKED

+  So bots can rebase their PR branches

+* Restrict who can push to matching branches: UNCHECKED

-  So the bots can push directly to these branches in order to submit PRs
+  So bots can create PR branches in the first place

 * Allow force pushes > Everyone

-  So that dependabot can rebase its PR branches
+  So bots can rebase their PR branches

 * Allow deletions: CHECKED

-  So that PR branches can be deleted
+  So bot PR branches can be deleted after merging

 ### `**/**`

 * Status checks that are required:

   EasyCLA

-* Allow deletions: CHECKED

-  So that automation PR branches can be deleted